owid/energy-data/README.md

 ## Changelog

+- On May 8, 2024:
+  - Updated Ember's yearly electricity data.
 - On January 24, 2024:
   - Improved codebook, to clarify whether indicators refer to electricity generation or primary energy consumption.
   - Improved the calculation of the share of electricity in primary energy.
 Previously, electricity generation was calculated as a share of input-equivalent primary energy consumption.
 Now it is calculated as a share of direct primary energy consumption.
 - On December 12, 2023:
-  - Updated Ember's Yearly electricity data and EIA's International energy data.
+  - Updated Ember's yearly electricity data and EIA's International energy data.
   - Enhanced codebook (improved descriptions, added units, updated sources).
   - Fixed various minor issues.
 - On July 7, 2023: